Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 \subsubsection{Data-centric Misbehavior Detection}

-Data-centric misbehavior detection is focused on using application data from the participants to verify trustworthiness of packets.
-We classify data-centric detection mechanisms by considering the source of data they analyze, leading to two categories: consistency and plausibility.
-The underlying idea is that for plausibility, an underlying model that predicts the data exists, while consistency relies on exchange of information between neighbors.
-In both data-centric scenarios, a major challenge is to deal with inaccurate data, which can be caused not only by faulty or malicious nodes, but also by sensors themselves.
-In addition, data-centric mechanisms do not necessarily provide the necessary information to perform revocation.

 \paragraph{Consistency} Consistency-based detection uses relations between packets, typically from multiple participants, to determine the trustworthiness of newly received data.
 For example, a consistency-based detection mechanism may consider a previously computed average speed of vehicles on a highway to judge newly received messages.
 Messages that deviate from the average are inconsistent with the known state and can thus be considered suspicious.
+Alternatively, pairwise comparison of messages from different vehicles is also considered consistency-based.
+Consistency-based detection has the advantage that only limited domain knowledge is required to design reasonable schemes.
+However, a local honest majority is often required to draw reliable conclusions: if several colluding attackers surround a victim, consistency might exclude information from legitimate vehicles.